-The portfolio designed in the previous section is represented on the charts by the portfolio (1), which is situated in between portfolios (E1) and (E2) along the efficient frontier in Figures 7(a) and (b).
+The portfolio designed in the previous section is represented on the charts by the portfolio (1), which is situated in between portfolios (1) and (2) along the efficient frontier in Figures 7(a) and (b).

-Portfolio El is the most conservative portfolio13 on the efficient frontier and portfolio E2 is the most aggressive portfolio.
-Adding uncorrelated alpha without any tracking error - represented by the navy line - to any portfolio increases the expected return and reduces the Conditional Value at Risk.
+Portfolio [1] is the most conservative portfolio13 on the efficient frontier and portfolio [2] is the most aggressive portfolio.
+Adding uncorrelated alpha without any tracking error - represented by the green line - to any portfolio increases the expected return and reduces the Conditional Value at Risk.
 Conversely adding tracking error without any alpha - represented by the green line - has no impact on the expected return but only increases the Conditional Value at Risk for the portfolio.
 Of more interest is the combination of adding alpha and tracking error, which is represented by the tan line.
-In this instance we have assumed a constant information ratio of 1 and the tan line shows the combined effects of the navy and green lines.
+In this instance we have assumed a constant information ratio of 1 and the grey line shows the combined effects of the purple and green lines.

-An interesting observation from Figures 7(a) and (b) is that the higher the equity weight the smaller the increase in CVaR becomes given the same amount of tracking error being added; this can be seen from the shortening of the green lines as one moves from (1) to (2).
+An interesting observation from Figures 7(a) and (b) is that the higher the equity weight the smaller the increase in CVaR becomes given the same amount of tracking error being added; this can be seen from the shortening of the green lines as one moves from (E) to (1) to (E2).

-Adding alpha though is fairly constant in its effect with relatively little difference of the navy lines radiating northwest from the three points.
+Adding alpha though is fairly constant in its effect with relatively little difference of the purple lines radiating northwest from the three points.
 In combination this means that for the more conservative portfolio active management has a disproportionately large impact in terms of CVaR, indicating that care must be taken when implementing actively.